Limantour Beach, West Marin, CA

 I believe that recovery and change are individual processes that can involve learning how to work with stressors and triggers, reevaluating relationships and finding solutions to challenging situations.
 It also often involves learning more effective communication skills; recognizing one's limits and setting boundaries; appreciating one's strengths and one's vulnerabilities; knowing one's personal rights; prioritizing self-care.
 These changes can occur within a trusted psychotherapeutic relationship (individual or in group) and in other life experiences.

 Recovery is also a process of finding peace within and awareness of one's body, identifying and changing patterns of behavior that may have worked in the past, but are no longer effective.
 Recovery is also understood as a process of integrating traumatic experience and loss into a coherent narrative.
+Trauma is long-term and it can become less apparent in one's life so one can feel truly alive in the present.

 - recovering from trauma and loss;